An Overview of Cubist

 The most recent model generated by Cubist is saved in file filestem.model.
 Free C source code is available to read these model files and to make predictions with them, enabling you to use Cubist models in other programs.

-As an example, the source includes a program sample.c that reads a saved model file and then prints the model's predicted value (with optional error bounds) for each case in a cases file.
-Please see the comments at the beginning of sample.c for information on compilation and usage.
+As an example, the source includes a program sample.c that reads a saved model file and then prints the value predicted by the model for each case in a cases file.
+This sample program is intended to illustrate methods for interacting with the model.

 Click here to download a gzipped tar file containing the C source code.
+Please see the comments at the beginning of sample.c for information on compiling the program.

 Appendix: Summary of Options

-© RULEQUEST RESEARCH 2008 Last updated March 2008
+© RULEQUEST RESEARCH 2019 Last updated June 2019

 home products download evaluations prices purchase contact us